OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

     http-server -S --cors . -p 3000
     ```

 1. To reroute to localhost, run office-addin-https-reverse-proxy.
-If you haven't installed this, you can do this with the following command.
+If you haven't installed this, run the following command.

     ```console
     npm install --global office-addin-https-reverse-proxy